berops/claudie/docs/index.md

 * Loadbalancing
 * Persistent storage volumes

-See more in How Claudie works.
+See more in How Claudie works sections.

 ## What to do next